 Once you reach the desired stage (about 9 minutes, in my experience), add the anise extract and a dab of black paste food coloring.
 If you’ve never used it before, you’ll be shocked at how little you need.
 A very little bit turns brown caramel into black.

 Over the years, I’ve developed a fool-proof pouring system.
-I line my 15 x 9 jelly roll pan with the silicone sheet I found out at the Marysville Outlet (but the picture to the left will lead you to Amazon) I cut to fit.
+I line my 15 x 9 jelly roll pan with the silicone baking mat I found at the Marysville Outlet (but the link will lead you to Amazon) I cut to fit.
 Then I add a couple of cans of veggies to either end, and fold up the sheet so that it’s about 9 x 9 in size.

 Pour the caramel mixture onto your silicone sheet OR your buttered foil, and find something to do for two hours (I suggest playing Dutch Blitz with your seventeen-year old daughter).
 It takes about that long for the caramel mixture to firm up enough to cut.